SamuelBertman/SDRP/report/degradation-mechanisms.md

 state variables:
+damage parameter (represents the materials integrity - increasing value means decreasing integrity, it gets weaker)

+relevant equations for tracking state variables in the simulation damage parameter:
-damage parameter (represents the materials integrity - increasing value means decreasing integrity, it gets weaker) D = 1 − ϕ ϕ = this is the chain scission value previously calculated This gives old D value
+D = 1 − ϕ
+ϕ = this is the chain scission value previously calculated This gives old D value